 You Can Stay Out of Office Gossip

-Remote workers can avoid office gossip more easily than those who work in the office, both as a subject and a participant.
+With everyone working remotely, it’s less likely that office gossip will be as prevalent.
 This can help you avoid sticky situations that could potentially arise with co-workers.

 Worst Things About Working From Home